 Brighten up your inbox by subscribing to the newsletter.

 January is Hard.
 Don’t Make it Harder.

 Let’s be realistic: January starts just a week after the winter solstice, i.e. the coldest, darkest time of the year.
 It’s still midwinter out there but the Christmas cheer is over, the twinkly lights are gone, and it’s sadly no longer acceptable to survive solely on the festive food groups of chocolate, cheese and Baileys.

 But somehow January has become a time when we feel pressured to switch cold turkey from Christmas fun and indulgence to a harsh programme of self-improvement, punishing exercise, strict diets, and learning new skills – all while cleaning the house, spending no money, and steering clear of treats.
-Sounds totally exhausting, and a bit miserable to be honest.
+Sounds totally exhausting, and a more than a bit miserable.